A cosmopolitan but compact port city that boasts some of the country's best beef

 If there's one dish that represents the city, it has to be Kobe beef.
 Coming from locally bred and raised Tajima cattle, this marbled, tender, and flavor-rich beef is internationally recognized and revered.

 The most common way to enjoy Kobe beef here in the city is, of course, the classic steak.
-However, for something more local, try shabu shabu, where thin slices of meat are quickly dipped in boiling broth, or try sukiyaki, which is a hotpot style of cooking.
+You can also try shabu shabu, where thin slices of meat are quickly dipped in boiling broth, or try sukiyaki, which is a hotpot style of cooking.

 Checking out the night sights